To guide him, he uses aviation skills gained as a Naval Aviator

 from a career as a mining engineer and geologist.
 The photography

-is represented by photo agencies in the U.S., U.K., France, Japan, and
+is represented by photo agencies in the U.S., France, Japan, and

 Australia.
 Membership is maintained in ASMP (American Society of